-If you fall far enough behind on your mortgage payments and you live in Mississippi, you might lose your home to a foreclosure.
-But you might not even be aware that your house is up for auction at a foreclosure sale because Mississippi law doesn’t require the bank to send you a personal notification.
-Instead, state law requires the bank to publish the foreclosure sale date in the newspaper and post a notice at the courthouse.
+If you fall far enough behind on your mortgage payments and you live in Mississippi, you could lose your home to a foreclosure.
+But you might not even be aware that your house is up for auction at a foreclosure sale because state law doesn’t require the bank to send you a personal notification.
+Instead, Mississippi law simply requires the bank to publish the foreclosure sale date in the newspaper and post a notice at the courthouse.

 So, if you're facing a foreclosure in Mississippi, it’s important to understand some of the basics, including: